Memory effects, arches and polar defect ordering at the cross-over from wet to dry active nematics: Summary and Conclusion

 For completeness we mention how friction changes the behaviour of an active nematic where the passive limit corresponds to an {\it isotropic} phase.
 Here the local nematic order needed for active turbulence is induced by the active stresses themselves.
 Hence the nematic order parameter is small, elastic energies are small, and it is easier to create topological defects even at high friction.
 As friction is increased and the active flow is screened these tend to order into regular defect lattices \cite{lattices}.

 Our work could motivate new studies on whether memory effects could be used to control the behaviour of topological defects in active nematics.
+It was shown in Ref. \cite{maitra2018nonequilibrium} that an active system in contact with a substrate can support an additional active force that stabilises nematic order and it would be interesting to investigate this further.
 It is also interesting to speculate whether memory effects could have relevance in biological systems, such as bacterial colonies or epithelial cell sheets, which can be modelled as active nematics with friction.